-- Allow your mind, your attention, to focus on something in the present moment, like how your feet feel on the floor.
+- Allow your attention to focus on something in the present moment, like how your feet feel on the floor.

 When you are mindful, your attention is focused on something in the present moment – as opposed to thinking about what you might make for dinner, or those actions you have yet to complete.

-- Just notice what goes on in your mind and body, without trying to interpret it.
+- Just notice what goes on in your mind and body, without trying to stop or engage it.

-If you are focused on how your feet are feeling, does the sensation of weight change, if you are wearing shoes or socks, can you feel them, what is the temperature of your feet, are there any other sensations you can notice?
+If you are focused on how your feet are feeling, does the sensation of weight change, if you are wearing shoes or socks, can you feel them, what is the temperature of your feet, what other sensations do you notice?

-Simply, notice these things, be aware of them, that’s all.
-Our ‘doing’ mind likes to interpret – these shoes are too tight; my feet are cold, I really should get some warm sock; oh, I can’t really feel much, perhaps my veins stopped transporting blood down there; and so on, and on, and on.
+Simply notice these things, be aware of them, that’s all.
+Our ‘doing’ mind likes to interpret – these shoes are too tight; my feet are cold, I really should get some warm socks; oh, I can’t really feel much, perhaps my veins stopped transporting blood down there; and so on, and on, and on.

 That’s it for now.

-That was an example of being mindful.
-You were focused on the present moment, without interpreting or judging, and without really having a specific goal in mind other than noticing.
-You might call it a meditation practice.
-Meditation is a common way to ‘practice’ mindfulness.
+That is an example of a simple mindfulness practice.
+You were focused on the present moment, without interpreting or judging, and without need to have a specific goal in mind other than noticing.
+You might call it a meditation which is a common way to practice mindfulness.